deepcroque/nanoreth/README.md

 ## How to run (mainnet)

+The current state of the block files comprise of millions of small objects totalling over 20 Gigs and counting.
+The "requester pays" option means you will need a configured aws environment, and you could incur charges which varies according to destination (ec2 versus local).

-1) `$ aws s3 sync s3://hl-mainnet-evm-blocks/ ~/evm-blocks --request-payer requester # one-time` - this will backfill the existing blocks from HyperLiquid's EVM S3 bucket.
+1) this will backfill the existing blocks from HyperLiquid's EVM S3 bucket:

+    ```shell
+    aws s3 sync s3://hl-mainnet-evm-blocks/ ~/evm-blocks \
+      --request-payer requester \
+      --exact-timestamps \
+      --size-only \
+      --page-size 1000 \
+      --only-show-errors
+    ```
+    > consider using this [rust based s3 tool wrapper](https://github.com/wwwehr/hl-evm-block-sync) alternative to optimize your download experience

 2) `$ make install` - this will install the NanoReth binary.